 That said, the arena wasn’t full that night, not even close.
 Only about 2500 paying customers were on hand, and yet there was no mistaking that battle lines had been drawn.
 The Brazil vs Argentina rivalry in football (or soccer, if you prefer) is a fiercely nationalistic one, played out roughly once a year on the field, and likely a holdover from armed conflicts between the two bordering nations.
 Despite political tensions cooling considerably, the rivalry hasn’t faded, even between legends Pele and Diego Maradona.
 However arcane, however counterproductive, there’s history there.

-Upon the announcement of Freitas vs Barrios, Sampson Lewkowicz, the boxing manager and promoter from Uruguay, said, “This is the biggest fight that can be made between South Americans and it will be a classic battle for national pride.”
-He wasn’t wrong, and what most boxing fans didn’t realize is that it was an extension of a bitter nationalist feud.
+Upon the announcement of Freitas vs Barrios, Sampson Lewkowicz, the manager and promoter from Uruguay, said, “This is the biggest fight that can be made between South Americans and it will be a classic battle for national pride.”
+He wasn’t wrong, and what most fans didn’t realize is that the bout was an extension of a bitter nationalist feud.